pyxll/pyxll-utils/doc/source/extension_loader.rst

 When distributing code based on PyXLL, the question of deployment needs to be carefully solved.
 The PyXLL configuration file, `pyxll.cfg`, contains the list of module that must be loaded to contribute functionalities to Excel.
-Forcing the user to edit its configuration file to deploy new functionalities is very impractical and does not scale in the context of corporate deployment.
+Forcing the user to edit the configuration file to deploy new functionalities is not always practical and does not scale in the context of corporate deployment.

-The use of `external_config` in the `pyxll.cfg` file is also not very practical as it can cause clash issues between PyXLL modules (shared dependencies between config and modules, etc.).
-It also require manual modifications to the main configuration file when deploying a new external config.

 The extension loader for PyXLL allows developer to contribute functionalities to PyXLL without the need to modify the configuration file.
 By exposing an entry point, any Python package is allowed to contribute PyxLL function, macros and menus in a very practical way.
-The extension loader relies on standard Python deployment process which makes it the solution of choice for deployment.
+The extension loader relies on standard Python deployment process which makes it a good choice for deployment.

 How to use it?
 --------------